FelipeMarra/chat-bot-creator/README.md

 The list of `states` is a relation with the table responsable for the base state, and `initial_state` is the first state the state machine will run.

 The `share_link` is generated automaticaly fllowing the pattern: CHATBOT_BASE_URL/creator_user.id/chatbot_name, where CHATBOT_BASE_URL is the path to the API endpoint.

+## Base State Model
+As the name says this is the state that will be the base for every other one.
+Here we are basically emullating OOP's concept of inheritance, as this state works as the father of the others.
+That's the reason for the existence of the `type` propertie, wich indicates the type of state it will be

+Every state must create a state base setting it's type, and then add data to the tables tha contains the specific info about that type accordingly.
+Every table that specifies those specific infos will have an `state_base_id` reference.

+As one can see in the Relational Model, the MESSAGES and TRANSITIONS tables also have a reference to `state_base_id`.
+The state itself don't point to its messages and transitions, but everytime when recovering the state's data, those tables are consulted to return the proper result.

+The MESSAGES are table that store lists of messages that will be shown to the user.
+The type propertie indicate either it is plain text, or base64 images, or what ever type of data you can store as a string.
+The TRANSITIONS table in turn will store lists of transitions of this states, i.e., the states wich this one can go to.
+Ps: When I say lists I mean that when you look for the `state_base_id` reference the result will be a list of tuples - or rows - of that table.